 Prepare for competition in soccer at the community college level.
-(E)
+This class may include students from multiple sections.
+(Elective)

 - 1. To improve on the fundamentals of soccer, i.e. dribbling, passing, shooting, and all other aspects of soccer. - 2.
 To identify the basic rules of soccer. - 3.
 To improve on offensive and defensive strategies. - 4.
 To teach basic principles of team work, sportsmanship, and fair play.